-The Women Centre Stage 3 programme launched in February 2019 with the Women Centre Stage Symposium: Are We At The Tipping Point?
+The Women Centre Stage programme continued in February 2019 with the Women Centre Stage Symposium: Are We At The Tipping Point?

 After two highly successful Women Centre Stage festivals, Sphinx Theatre presented the Women Centre Stage Symposium; an afternoon event held at Hampstead Theatre, which brought together leading women across the theatre industry for a crucial and timely discussion on gender equality.

 Hosted by Rosemary Squire DBE, the afternoon began with a rousing Keynote speech by Jude Kelly OBE speaking from her experience with the global success of Women of the World festival.
 Following the Keynote there was two panel discussions and a Q&A session with the audience.

 The event offered an incredible line up of panellists including Watford Palace Theatre’s Artistic Director Brigid Larmour, GRAEAE’s Artistic Director Jenny Sealey, Sphinx Theatre’s Artistic Director Sue Parrish, Toni Racklin, Head of Theatre and Dance for the Barbican, Director Rebecca Frecknall, academic Jennifer Tuckett, actor Cherrelle Skeete and playwrights April de Angelis, Morgan Lloyd Malcolm, Winsome Pinnock and Timberlake Wertenbaker.